Fizmath/Fizmath-Plaza/README.md

 You might remove CQRS in ordering and inventory services with impunity as in our payment service.
 This also gives you more _Pure_ domain.

 For order creation scenarios, orchestrating a SAGA may not be strictly necessary.
-Firstly,  that global `basket` array in our Pinia somehow eliminates backend complexities.
+Firstly,  that global `basket` array in our Pinia is an ephemeral frontend cache.
 Secondly, what if a girlie just registered and confirmed the payment then changed  her mind and quitted the purchase not pushing the submit button?  since she may use her  ID after a month or so.
 For this case  you need to create a `Customers Admin`  page.

 [Here](ordering/internal/application/commands/create_order.go) is a simple ACID like SAGA where, first the order saved in the database then if any  error happens in publishing the message, the data removed from the database as if nothing happened.